kammetherell/py4pa/docs/source/index.rst

 =================================

-Python for People Analytics is designed as a series of modules that I have used on an almost daily basis across the various People Analytics projects I havve worked on.
+Python for People Analytics is designed as a series of modules that I have used on an almost daily basis across the various People Analytics projects I have worked on.

+Find this package on PyPI: https://pypi.org/project/py4pa/

 Installation
 ------------